 Learn more about student loan limits.

-Federal Direct Loans are a part of your financial aid award, based on the information you provided on each year’s FAFSA.
-If you indicate that you are interested in loans, and meet the need and budget requirements to qualify, you will be awarded Direct Loan funds.
-You may be offered Subsidized and/or Unsubsidized funds, depending on your Cost of Attendance, demonstrated financial need, grade level, and dependency status.
+If you have room in your Cost of Attendance, have not met aggregate loan limits or lifetime eligibility requirements, and are making Satisfactory Academic Progress (SAP), you will be awarded Direct Loan funds.
+You may be offered Subsidized and/or Unsubsidized funds, depending on your Cost of Attendance, demonstrated financial need, grade level and dependency status.

 For Private and Parent PLUS loans, deferments are not automatic.
 Please contact your lender for deferment information.
 If your loan has entered the repayment period and you are seeking deferment, you are advised to continue making payments until your deferment has been approved.

-Verification ensures that the information students and parents report on the FAFSA is accurate.
-Verification prevents ineligible students from receiving aid via false reporting of information and ensures that eligible students receive the aid for which they are qualified.
+Verification is a federally mandated process that ensures that the information students and parents report on their FAFSA is accurate.
+Verification ensures that eligible students receive the aid for which they are qualified and prevents ineligible students from receiving aid via incorrect reporting of information.

 Learn more about verification.

 Once you submit the requested documents, your file will go through an initial review.
-During this process we may identify a need for clarification.
+After this initial review we may be able to complete verification, or we may identify items that require clarification.

-If clarification is needed additional documentation may be added to the list of Financial Aid Requirements on your myWings account.
+If clarification is needed, additional documentation will be added to your list of Financial Aid Requirements in myWings.
 Until all clarification documents are satisfactorily submitted, your verification cannot be completed.
-We recommend that you keep an eye on your myWings account and submit any additional information in a timely manner.
+We recommend that you monitor myWings daily throughout verification and submit any new requirements as soon as possible.
 The clarification process may add time to the processing of your verification.

-After all of your requirements are satisfied and evaluated they will be compared to the answers that you entered in on your FAFSA.
-If there are any discrepancies or errors, we are required to make the appropriate corrections and resubmit your FAFSA to the government.
+After all of your requirements are satisfied and evaluated the documents will be compared to the answers that you provided on your FAFSA.
+If there are any discrepancies or errors, we are required by federal regulation to make those corrections and resubmit your FAFSA to the government.
 Your verification cannot be complete or your aid disbursed until UNF receives the corrected Student Aid Report (SAR) from FAFSA.
 This generally takes a couple of weeks from the time UNF submits the corrections.

 Depending on the information included in your individual file and your specific situation, the verification process generally takes several weeks.

-Submit your signed Tax Return Transcript or letter of non-filing to One Stop Student Services in person, via mail, or by fax (904) 620-2414.
+Upload your documents in myWings or submit copies to One-Stop Student Services in person, via mail or by fax (904) 620-2414.

 A student’s financial information can change from one year to the next.
 Changes in income and other financial issues are reported on each year’s FAFSA, potentially resulting in changes to the types and amounts of financial assistance a student is eligible to receive.

-One-third of all students who file the FAFSA are selected for verification each year.
-You could be selected each year, requiring you to submit verification information and tax documents each time.
+You could be selected each year, requiring you to submit verification information and tax documents each year.

-If you do choose to take classes at another school, you must obtain permission from your Academic Advisor.
-See, "How does financial aid work if I am taking classes at another school?"
+If you do decide to take classes at another school, remember you must obtain permission from your Academic Advisor.
+See, "How does financial aid work if I am taking classes at another school?" above.

-*Your scholarship and/or financial aid may be jeopardized if you are not properly enrolled at UNF.
-Check with One Stop Student Services before making any schedule changes.
+Remember: Your scholarship and/or financial aid may be jeopardized if you are not properly enrolled at UNF.
+Do your research before making this kind of a decision.
+If you have done your research but still have questions, contact One-Stop Student Services for assistance.